-Some early signs of autism in infants and young children may include avoidance of eye contact and delays in language development.
+Some early signs of autism in infants and young children may include avoiding eye contact and language development delays.

-Autism, or autism spectrum disorder (ASD), is a developmental condition that can affect how a person behaves, interacts, and communicates.
+Autism spectrum disorder (ASD) is a developmental condition that can affect how a person behaves, interacts, and communicates.

-Healthcare professionals use the term ASD because autism is a spectrum, meaning that it can cause a variety of behaviors and characteristics that range in severity.
+Healthcare professionals use the term “ASD” because autism is a spectrum — it can cause a variety of behaviors and characteristics.

 They refer to it as a developmental disorder because it usually develops before a person is 2 years old.
 However, a person can receive a diagnosis of ASD at any age.